-2. RELATED WORK
+2. Related Work

-In this Section, we will present the main work in collaborative filtering, content-based filtering and hybrid recommender systems.
+In this Section, we will present the main work in collaborative filtering, contentbased filtering and hybrid recommender systems.
 Moreover, we will discuss the latest progress on time-aware recommender systems, which is a rather new research area.
-Notice that, related work comes from two different direction: the domain of (i) temporal mining and (ii) stream mining.
-The difference between these research directions is that the latter does assume that all data are retained in eternity.
-Thus, data elements must be discarded or archived at some point and the model should be able to adapt to drifts in the underlying concept (concept drift).
+Notice that related work comes from two different direction: the domain of (i) temporal mining, and (ii) stream mining.
+The difference between these research directions is that the former considers time as an additional dimension and learns model on the complete data, while for the latter data elements are discarded or archived based on age and the model is learned only over most recent data.
+These models are adaptable and get updated when concept drift occurs.